Bingham University: Administration

 The university adheres to NUC standards, ensuring academic and administrative integrity.

 Student Life

 Bingham University maintains a disciplined environment with mandatory on-campus residency and exit permits for leaving campus.
 Facilities include a library, sports complex, and student organizations, fostering community engagement.
-Students commend the academic rigor but note infrastructure challenges, such as hostel conditions.
 The 2024/2025 admission cycle, opened on 2 September 2024, requires a UTME score of 150 and five O'Level credits, including Mathematics and English.

 Notable alumni

 While specific alumni data is limited, Bingham University has produced professionals in medicine, law, and technology, contributing to Nigeria's workforce.
 Notable figures include medical practitioners trained at BUTH and entrepreneurs from the Faculty of Entrepreneurship.